 For the past 25 years, the Inn of Chicago, a Chicago, IL historical landmark, has prided itself on our building’s illustrious heritage and our ability to adapt to the ever-changing needs of our guests.
 Again, newly renovated in 2009, the Inn of Chicago Magnificent Mile is even better than ever.

-The Chicago Inn Magnificent Hotel—A Reborn Icon
+The Ascend Inn of Chicago Magnificent Hotel—A Reborn Icon